joyce0803/Query-Your-CSV/README.md

 ## Query-Your-CSV

 Query-Your-CSV is an innovative application designed to revolutionize the way users interact with datasets.
 By harnessing the power of natural language processing and Generative AI, Query-Your-CSV enables seamless data exploration and analysis, making the process more accessible and efficient for users of all backgrounds.
+Users can also add, retrieve, delete, display data from the SQL Database using just natural language queries rather than SQL queries.

 ### Features